jkyl/conv_reverb/conv_reverb/reverb_analysis/README.md

 ![Avril reverb signature only matched with Booth_atrium reverb at frequency bin 5](output/readme_plots/convolved_Booth_atrium_bin_5.png "Avril reverb signature only matched with Booth_atrium reverb at frequency bin 5")

 At this point and for every frequency specified against every impulse response, a k-nearest neighbor analysis can be performed.
-Running a k=3 analysis returns a most likely match with Booth_atrium out of 17 possible impulse response spaces.
+Running a k=3 analysis returns a most likely match with **Booth_atrium** out of 17 possible impulse response spaces.
 This happens to be the correct answer.
-The result represents the shortes mean distance between points.
-These results can be replicated by running the following command from the <code>reverb_analysis/</code> folder.
+The result represents the shortest mean distance between k points.
+These results (including the plots) can be replicated by running the following command from the <code>reverb_analysis/</code> folder.

 ```sh
 $ python3 reverb_analysis.py ../output/wavfiles/avril_convolved_with_Booth_atrium.wav 3 True